ivan-markov-666/file-copy-project/README.md

 This project provides an easy way to collect the text content of all files and directories from a project into a single file.
 The final result can easily be passed to any LLM model to assist with faster code development.

+**Note:**
+- This is a NodeJS-based project.
+You need to have NodeJS installed on your system.
+- After cloning the repository, run `npm install` to install all dependencies.
+- The scanner can process any type of project (not only NodeJS projects).

 ## How it works:

 To run the project, use the following command: